sundararajan-rajendr/SONiC/doc/mgmt/Management Framework.md

 For YANG defined APIs, the server's version can be discovered through the standard Capabilities gNMI RPC.

-The gNMI protobuf extension field is defined as follows:
+The gNMI protobuf extension field is defined as follows in the sonic.proto file in the telemetry repository:

     message BundleVersion {
       string version = 1;